granmoe/use-validation/README.md

 # ✏️ ⚡️ Simple yet robust form validation for React ⚡️ ✏️

+The most concise and elegant form validation API known to humankind.

 ## Installation

 ### Note that this library requires the new React "hooks" API!